6 October Events in Butte County

-Thirty downtown Chico businesses participate in this month-long art walk that kicks off Friday, Oct.
-4 from 5-8pm, and features live music and a display of local artists’ works, including paintings, ceramics, and sculptures--and it’s all paired with complimentary tastings from area wineries and breweries.
+A selection of Downtown Chico businesses participate in this month-long Chico Art & Wine Walk that kicks off Friday, Oct.
+8, 2021 from 5-8pm, and features live music and a display of local artists’ works, including paintings, ceramics, and sculptures—and it’s all paired with complimentary tastings from area wineries and breweries.

 A major Paradise pride point is its two-day fall festival now known as the oldest harvest in the state, one that dates back to 1888.
 All things apple are on display in celebration at Johnny Appleseed Days, which popularly feature apple pie and ice cream as well as DIY apple pie kits, a children’s area with face painting and games, nonstop entertainment over the course of the festival, and even an appearance from Johnny Appleseed, who shares some stories with young visitors.

-A kickoff to the holiday shopping season, Downtown Chico gets things going Oct.
-11 and 12 with merchants showcasing their businesses and goods with specials and sales all weekend.
-Participating downtown restaurants will offer fall-themed menu items and signature dishes, and downtown Chico will adopt a distinctly fall vibe as storefronts and the town decorate appropriately with hay bales, scarecrows and pumpkins.
+A kickoff to the holiday shopping season, Downtown Chico gets things going with the Chico Harvest Sidewalk Sale on October 9, 2021, with merchants showcasing their businesses and goods with specials and sales all weekend.
+Participating downtown restaurants will offer fall-themed menu items and signature dishes, and Downtown Chico will adopt a distinctly fall vibe as storefronts and the town decorate appropriately with hay bales, scarecrows and pumpkins.

-Tickets are on sale now for Passport Weekend, which takes place the 12th and 13th.
+The annual Sierra Oro Farm Trail is back in 2021 and bigger than ever!
+Rather than a one-weekend event, you can know visit the participating farms and wineries across the whole month of October.
 Foodies and beverage enthusiasts will be right at home in this hugely popular local ode to the agricultural gifts Butte County gifts each harvest.
 Whether it’s a self-guided tour of a local trail, a chance to meet local farmers or winemakers, or an opportunity to visit the area’s specialty farms, passport holders will have special access on the Farm Trail.

 Wholesome Halloween?
 Sold!
-Designed to be a safe adventure for children 12 and under, the setup couldn’t be simpler: Supervised children in costumes cruise downtown Chico going door to door trick-or-treating, and nearly 100 businesses hand out treats on Oct.
-31!
+Designed to be a safe adventure for children 12 and under, the setup for Treat Street couldn’t be simpler: Supervised children in costumes cruise Downtown Chico going door to door trick-or-treating, and businesses hand out treats for Halloween!